Kong/docs.konghq.com/app/_hub/traceable/traceable/_index.md

 desc: Enhance Kong with API posture management, runtime protection, analytics, and testing.
 description: |
-   Traceable discovers all of your APIs, continuously evaluates your API risk posture, tests your APIs for vulnerabilities as part of your SDLC, stops API attacks that lead to incidents such as data exfiltration, and provides API analytics for threat hunting, root cause analysis, fraud detection, and forensic research.

    With a simple and quick deployment of Traceable, you can confidently discover, test, and secure all of your APIs, then easily scale to meet the ongoing needs of your organization.

+   Traceable:
+   * discovers all of your APIs
+   * continuously evaluates your API risk posture
+   * tests your APIs for vulnerabilities as part of your SDLC
+   * stops API attacks that lead to incidents such as data exfiltration
+   * provides API analytics for threat hunting, root cause analysis, fraud detection, and forensic research

+   Benefits:
    * Know your API risk exposure - Understand all of your API risks, where vulnerabilities are hiding, and where they might be out of compliance.
 Learn about all changes to your APIs and the potential risk imposed.
    * Know your data - Understand the nature of the data that flows between your microservices.
 Track changes that may impact customers or business-sensitive data, and know where sensitive data is potentially at risk.
    * Build Contextual Awareness - Learn the full API context and the unique behavior of your APIs, including user activity, API activity, data flow, and code execution.
 This allows you to quickly identify the right call patterns and attack patterns so you can immediately find and remediate API threats.